Kaz-K/diet-networks/README.md

 # diet-networks
-Source codes for "Interpretable Neural Networks with Reduced Parameterization for Predicting Histological Type of Lung Cancer from Somatic Mutations"
+Source codes for "Interpretable Neural Networks with Reduced Parameterization for Predicting Histological Types of Lung Cancer from Somatic Mutations"